emagiz/emdocs/mds/microlearning/microlearning-configure-a-system.md

 ## 4. Assignment

 The assignment is simple this time.
-Simply add / edit and subsequently delete a system called Microlearning.
+Simply add, edit and subsequently delete a system called Microlearning.
+After you have succesfully deleted add a new system that you can use in the following assignment(s).
 This assignment can be completed with the help of a associated Mendix project linked to the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways

 - Adding a system is the starting point of building a integration via emagiz
 - Editing system information can be done at any given time without impact on other ILM phases
-- Deleting a system can only be done (without special steps in preparation) when the system has **not** yet been transferred to Create.
+- Deleting a system can only be done (without special steps in preparation) when the system has **not** yet been transferred to Create or has been untransferred from Create.

 ## 6. Suggested Additional Readings